smatechnologies/opcon-basic-training/docs/Unit 3 Exercise 1.md

 :::note
 * License & Support should show you the version information and links for various SMA and OpCon websites.
-* Tags is accessible but if you try to create a new tag you won't be able to do to a lack pf permissions.
+* Tags is accessible but if you try to create a new tag you won't be able to do to a lack of permissions.
 :::

 16. **Logout** of **Student1** and back in as the **SMAUSER**